Applies to: Advanced Threat Analytics version 1.8

 Encapsulated Remote Switch Port Analyzer (ERSPAN) – Is a Cisco proprietary technology working at Layer 3.
 ERSPAN allows you to monitor traffic across switches without the need for VLAN trunks.
 ERSPAN uses generic routing encapsulation (GRE) to copy monitored network traffic.
 ATA currently cannot directly receive ERSPAN traffic.
-For ATA to work with ERSPAN traffic, a switch or router that can decapsulate the traffic needs to be configured as the destination of ERSPAN where the traffic will be decapsulated.
-The switch or router will then need to be configured to forward it to the ATA Gateway using either SPAN or RSPAN.
+For ATA to work with ERSPAN traffic, a switch or router that can decapsulate the traffic needs to be configured as the destination of ERSPAN where the traffic is decapsulated.
+Then configure the switch or router to forward the decapsulated traffic to the ATA Gateway using either SPAN or RSPAN.

 If the domain controller being port mirrored is connected over a WAN link, make sure the WAN link can handle the additional load of the ERSPAN traffic.
 ATA only supports traffic monitoring when the traffic reaches the NIC and the domain controller in the same manner.
 ATA does not support traffic monitoring when the traffic is broken out to different ports.

 |Virtual||Virtual on same host||The virtual switch needs to support port mirroring.

 Moving one of the virtual machines to another host by itself may break the port mirroring.

 |Virtual||Virtual on different hosts||Make sure your virtual switch supports this scenario.|